venu-stack/PPPContract/README.md

 9. If the average rating is above 75%, the regulator approves the work.
 10. The contractor completes the contract by ensuring that the completion period has elapsed and the total work completed is at least 100%.
 11. Once the contract is completed and approved by the regulator, the funds are released.
+12. The final project is rated by the customer